morris-lab/CellOracle/docs/index.rst

 .. warning::
    CellOracle is still under development.
-It is alpha version and functions in this package may change in the future release.
+It is beta version and functions in this package may change in the future release.

 Contents